ClearcodeHQ/sfbulk/_sources/install.txt

 Requirements
 ------------

-sfbulk has no one external dependency:
+sfbulk has one external dependency:

 .. code-block:: text